wp-plugins/add-post-type-instructions/readme.txt

 == Changelog ==

+= 1.0.3.1 =
+* fixed a bug where all posts and custom post types would display categories and tags on settings page

 = 1.0.3 =
 * restrict settings page to users with manage_options capability
 * add support for categories and tags